-We are a publicly traded limited partnership that owns and operates, through our subsidiaries and joint ventures, a diversified portfolio of energy assets, including interstate and intrastate natural gas, natural gas liquids, refined products and crude oil pipelines; natural gas storage, treating and conditioning facilities; natural gas processing plants and retail gasoline stations.
-We operate our business in six primary segments:
+We are a publicly traded limited partnership that owns and operates, through our subsidiaries and joint ventures, a diversified portfolio of energy assets, including interstate and intrastate natural gas, natural gas liquids, or NGLs, refined products and crude oil pipelines; natural gas storage, treating and conditioning facilities; natural gas processing plants and retail gasoline stations.
+We operate our business in seven primary segments:

-- intrastate transportation and storage; - interstate transportation; - · midstream; - natural gas liquids, or NGL, transportation and services; - investment in Sunoco Logistics Partners L.P., or Sunoco Logistics; and - · retail marketing and wholesale distribution.
+- intrastate natural gas transportation and storage;

+- interstate natural gas transportation and storage;

+- midstream;

+- · liquids transportation and services;

+- investment in Sunoco Logistics;

+- · retail marketing; and

+- all other.